BracketSpace/Notification-Signature/readme.txt

 = Does this plugin need any other plugins? =

 Yes, this plugin is an extension for [Notification plugin](https://wordpress.org/plugins/notification/) so you need it active.
-You also need the bbPress plugin.

 = Can you create a plugin for me? =